michael-lesirge/todo-apps/README.md

-# Todo-Apps
+# My simple Todo-Apps
-Simple todo apps that I created to practice coding and try and different frameworks.
+Simple todo apps that I created to practice coding and to try and different python frameworks.